ksxnodemodules/external-dependencies/packages/require-external-programs/README.md

 ## Notes

-* This package assumes that `process.cwd()` is the root of your project.
+* This package assumes you run `npm install` at the root of your project.
-* Don't add this package to `"dependencies"` section of `package.json` if you don't want it to run multiple times.

 ## License